Chicago White Sox, in midst of historic skid, are working on closing out games: ‘Every mistake we make is biting us’

 “I actually call defensive guys or defensive plays ‘closers’ in closing it out,” he said.
 “I call a three-run homers when you are up 5-1 closing the game out.
 There’s different ways to close a game out.
 We just have to make sure we continue to understand that we can do it baserunning, defense, hitting and pitching.

 “Those are the ways that we can close these games out and these guys understand that and they talk about it.
 That’s the cool thing.
-In the midst of this losing streak and all this stuff, these guys are busting their ass in there and rooting for each other.”
+In the midst of this losing streak and all this stuff, these guys are busting their ass in there and rooting for each other,” he said.